 Bibbidi Bobbidi Boutique in Disney Springs and Grand Floridian Resort is closed until further notice.

-Given that the Magic Kingdom location reopened in 2022, I’m hopeful that this location will reopen before December.
+Given that the Magic Kingdom location reopened in 2022, I’m hopeful that this location will reopen some time in 2024.
 Unfortunately, Disney has been mum on a reopen date.

 Will you be visiting Walt Disney World in December?

 We hope this guide has helped you plan your Disney World vacation.